sarshogh/tech-principal-pathways/tech-principle-insight.md

 # .:: Insights ::.
 ## Tech Principle A-Z
 ****
->  To be come an insightful `Software Tech Principle`, I would like to recommend following road map to be taken for this role!
+To be come an insightful `Software Tech Principle`,

-So, first and formost, at core, is all about capabilitis and strengths.
->> Almost everyone should focus on understanding its own capabilities.
-For instance you are capable of thinking out of the box! or, you have a mindset of problem solving! studying them, practice them and make them to work!

-Secondly, Skills set!
->> you need to obtains set of skills as a tech pricinples.
-Programming is just one of them!

-Thirdly, Domain knoweldge!
-It's challenging but you got to broaden your knowlegde.
->> Like how fincance protocol works!
-What is GDPR?

-At forth, Do it. deliver the desired outcome.
->> Professionals do the job and get right value done out of their time!

-At last, is a leadership
->> like a warrior.
+it's necessary to know how its role and its road map looks like! what abilities and skills required for this role and what other domains and techniques and challenges a Tech Principle should have faced!
 ****
 ## Big Picture In Depth!
 Let's see what is inside of each of sections: